CabotScouts/mapper/README.md

 # mapper
-This modules acts as a wrapper for the `matplotlib` and `cartopy` libraries, creating a fairly simple way of plotting postcode data from a spreadsheet (e.g. exported from OnlineScoutManager) onto a map.
+This module acts as a wrapper for the `matplotlib` and `cartopy` libraries, creating a fairly simple way of plotting postcode data from a spreadsheet (e.g. exported from OnlineScoutManager) onto a map.

 Also allows for the plotting of coloured markers to identify points of interest (Explorer Unit meeting places, Scout Groups etc.).